-Direct Deposit is mandatory strongly recommended.
-The first pay check will be mailed to the address of record, as will the first paycheck whenever changing banking institutions.
+Direct Deposit is strongly recommended.
+The first pay check will be mailed to the address of record, as could the first paycheck whenever changing banking institutions or account information.
 Pay remittance slips can be viewed and printed online located on the Wilco Self Service site in Oracle.